akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 * Operators.
 Think of operator as a task.
 There are 3 types of operator: 1) Action - Execute an action 2) Transfer - Transfer data 3) Sensor - Wait for a condition to be met.
 * A DAG is a data pipeline, an Operator is a task.
 * Task / Task Instance.
 When a DAG runs, the scheduler creates a DAG Run for that specific run.
+* What is a DAG: a collection of all the tasks you want to run, organised in a way that reflects their relationships and dependencies with no cycles.
+* What is the meaning of the schedule_interval property for a DAG: It defines how often a DAG should be run from the start_date+schedule_time.
+* What is an operator: an operator describes a single task in a workflow.
+* What does a Sensor: it is a long running task waiting for an event to happen.
+A poke function is called every n seconds to check if the criteria are met.
+* Let's assume a DAG start_date to the 28/10/2021:10:00:00 PM UTC and the DAG is turned on at 10:30:00 PM UTC with a schedule_interval of */10 * * * * (After every 10 minutes).
+How many DagRuns are going to be executed?
+2
+*
 ![alt what-is-dag](https://github.com/akmfelix/Orchestrating-Data-Pipelines/blob/main/img/what-is-dag.jpg)
 ![alt what-is-workflow](https://github.com/akmfelix/Orchestrating-Data-Pipelines/blob/main/img/what-is-workflow.jpg)